asmed0/SmsBot/README.md

 # Discord SmsBot

-Functioning discordbot that is coonected to both 5Sim and SMSCodes API and gets SMS for the users.
+Functioning Discord Bot that is coonected to both 5Sim and SMSCodes API and gets SMS for the users.
 Users balances can be topped up using Stripe.
+Everything is automatic and any balance can be topped up.
+See help command for available commands

 ## Usage